“Do This In Remembrance of Me”

 To me, this is a little different from remembering that (1) Christ died for sinners and that (2) I am a sinner.
 It’s more than remembering that (3) his body was broken for me in spite of me being a sinner and that (4) the blessings of the New Covenant are mine through this that he did.
 It’s all this, but it’s more.
 It’s reliving and thus remembering each time I chew the bread or sip down the wine that I am at the same time the one who destroyed the Son of God, and the one given new life by him through his destruction.
 The guilty one partakes and lives.
 The most unworthy one is blessed.

 It’s unheard of good news without precedent.
-In fact it seems just “too good” remember only quarterly.
+In fact it seems just “too good” to remember only quarterly.

 Marital Conflict and Downward Mobility: “The Best Fight Ever!”